jxyang44/MyLuksoWalletv2/README.md

 <li><b>Technical Excellence: Is the code well-written, well-documented, and/or technically innovative?</b></li>
   <ul><li>The project is primarily a front-end visual using examples from the Lukso tutorial documents.
 I don't think it is partically technically innovative at this point - there is still much to be done.
 And as a new web developer, I imagine the code isn't the most well-written or documented to industry standards, but that should improve over time, especially if this is made open-source in the future.
 I did try to document as much as I could.</li></ul>
 <li><b>User Experience & Design: Does the design of the project make the user experience easy?</b></li>
   <ul><li>The core application of MyLuksoWallet is to take the technical architecture from the LSPs and create something user friendly and visually pleasing.
-If this has not been done, then I will need to go back to the drawing board.
-Creative feedback and collaboration with the community would be immensely helpful here.</li></ul>
+Creative feedback and collaboration with the community would also be immensely helpful in the future.</li></ul>
 <li><b>Usage of LUKSO’s new standards and tools: To what extent are the available standards and tools leveraged?</b></li>
   <ul><li>I would say the tools are heavily leveraged.
 This project was designed with the LSPs as the foundation.
-I went through almost all the documentation and utilized all LSPs 0-12 (except LSP11) to varying degrees, lsp-factory.js, and erc725.js.
-I also actively engage in Q&A on Discord around these standards and tools. </li></ul>
+I went through almost all the documentation and utilized all LSPs except LSP11 to varying degrees, lsp-factory.js, and erc725.js.
+I also actively engage in Q&A on Discord and contribute to the documents around these standards and tools. </li></ul>
 </ul>

 ### Challenge Criteria